RainbowMiner/RainbowMiner/README.md

     "C:\Qbundle\BlagoMiner\Blagominer_avx.exe" --argument1 whatsoever1

-.. would start Blagominer_avx.exe with commands ""--argument1 whatsoever1", setting the working directory to "C:\Qbundle\BlagoMiner"
+.. would start Blagominer_avx.exe with arguments "--argument1 whatsoever1", setting the working directory to "C:\Qbundle\BlagoMiner"

 ## FAQ

-### How do I add RainbowMiner's Start.bat to the windows task sheduler for autostart?
+### How do I add RainbowMiner's Start.bat to the windows task scheduler for autostart?

-Press windows key and type `shedule`, click on `Task Sheduler`
+Press windows key and type `schedule`, click on `Task Scheduler`

 `Create a basic task`